MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 | where customDimensions has "RT0008"
 | where customDimensions.eventId == "RT0008"
 // use this line and comment out the two lines on RT0008 above if you have data prior to version 16.1
-// | where operation_Name == "Web Services Call" // do note that in a later version of the schema, this field will not be used
+// | where operation_Name == "Web Services Call" // in a later version of the schema, this field will not be used
 //      or customDimensions.eventId == "RT0008" // starting from version 16.1, the eventId is used to identity signal types
 | project timestamp
 // in which environment did it happen